Search Engine Market

 It has been a heady rise for Google.
 Many people struggle to believe that precocious students Larry Page and Sergey Brin founded the company as recently as September 1998.
 Using a friend’s garage as their base of operations, they only settled on a name after misspelling the maths term ‘googol’.
 Despite such unpromising omens, Google’s combination of clever algorithms, advanced search operators and sophisticated ad programs like AdWords quickly propelled it to the top of the search engine market.
 It has stayed there ever since.

-By contrast, Yahoo has endured a torrid time.
+By contrast, Yahoo continues to endure a torrid time.
 It’s astonishing to think this is the same company that cornered search in the late 90s.
 Nevertheless, the first decade of the 21st century has witnessed a steady and seemingly relentless drop in search engine market share.
-In July 2009, Yahoo even did the unthinkable and appointed Microsoft’s Bing as its exclusive natural and paid search platform.
+In July 2009, Yahoo even did the unthinkable and appointed Bing as its exclusive natural and paid search platform.
 Result?
 The former king of search is now reduced to showing results from Bing.

-So this is the state of the search engine market in 2013 – Google is dominating, Yahoo is struggling and Microsoft is growing.
+So this is the state of the search engine market in 2014 – Google is dominating, Microsoft is growing and Yahoo is struggling.
 Only time will tell if these trends continue.